Skip to main content

 Sometimes, the law might stop us from doing as you ask.
 You might ask us to delete all information we have about you, but this might not be possible.
 For example, if you have Gift Aided a donation to us, HMRC requires that we keep Gift Aid and donation information for seven years.

 There may be other occasions for example where you ask us not to send you marketing but also ask us to delete your data.
-If we delete data we hold about you, we may not be able to prevent you from receiving marketing from us, especially for our Christmas appeal where Crisis buys postal data from brokers of people who are inclined to donate to charities.
+If we delete data we hold about you, we may not be able to prevent you from receiving marketing from us, where Crisis buys postal data from brokers of people who are inclined to donate to charities.
 We always check data purchased against our suppression files to ensure we do not send marketing to people who have already asked us not to - in fully deleting records there is a risk we many inadvertently start sending someone marketing again.

 If you are: